-91. Payment into and out of Portable Retirement Gratuity Fund
+92. Payment into and out of Portable Retirement Gratuity Fund

-(1) There shall be paid into the Portable Retirement Gratuity Fund -

-- (a) contributions made by an employer or a self-employed under sections 93, 94 and 95; - (b) investment income net of expenses; - (c) such amount as may be prescribed, from the seed investment; - (d) such other money as may accrue to the Portable Retirement Gratuity Fund. - (2) There shall be paid out of the Portable Retirement Gratuity Fund - - (a) any gratuity payable under this Act; - (b) any expenses incurred in the administration of the Portable Retirement Gratuity Fund.
+- (1) There shall be paid into the Portable Retirement Gratuity Fund - (a) contributions made by an employer or a self-employed under sections 94, 95, 96 and 97; - (b) investment income net of expenses; - (c) such amount as may be prescribed, from the seed capital; - (d) such other money as may accrue to the Portable Retirement Gratuity Fund. - (2) There shall be paid out of the Portable Retirement Gratuity Fund - (a) any gratuity payable under this Act; - (b) any expenses incurred in the administration of the Portable Retirement Gratuity Fund.

-92. Individual account in respect of every worker or self-employed
+93. Individual account in respect of every worker or self-employed